 Insurance Eligibility Verification has become more important than ever with the arrival of the Affordable Care Act.
 One of the important components of revenue cycle management is Insurance Verification.
 Insurance verification and eligibility are important factors in ensuring prompt and accurate receipt of information regarding insurance coverage.

 It also helps in determining the patient’s responsibility to pay for healthcare services.
 Many patients are unaware of how the insurance mechanism works, as it comes with many cost-sharing options They may not even know the difference between premium, co-pay, deductible, coinsurance, and out-of-the-pocket maximum –all of which together provide health coverage.

-It avoids re-submission of claim, reduces eligibility or demographic related denials and rejections, increases upfront collections, leading to an increase in patient satisfaction.
+It avoids re-submission of claims, reduces eligibility or demographic-related denials and rejections, increases upfront collections, leading to an increase in patient satisfaction.
 Also, verifying authorization requirements before the service leads to an increase in collections and avoids denials.

 The current environment is very complex with many factors working against healthcare providers to collect payments.
 Being transparent and proactive assists manage patient expectations and compliance with financial responsibility.
 Caught between practice administration and patient care, many physicians find it difficult to complete such important tasks on time.